Reality Check: Are You Setting Unachievable Goals for Yourself?

 For example, my novel-writing goal is definitely a SMART one.
 Writing 50,000 words between Nov.
 1 and Nov.
 30 is realistic, as long as I make it a priority.
 I know I’ll have to work hard to achieve it, but it’s do-able.
 My fitness goal was less SMART, because it wasn’t time-bound.
 I didn’t give myself an end date, and there was no way I’d have the time and energy to get my steps every day forever.

 But here’s the thing: even SMART goals aren’t perfect.
-My main issue with them is the “A” for achievable.
+My main issue with SMART goals is the “A” for achievable.
 I don’t think every goal should feel achievable when you first write it down.
 I believe in aiming high, going big, and reaching for the stars.
 Setting a goal that feels unrealistic can be good motivation to step up your game and push yourself further than you’ve ever gone before.

 The part of SMART goals that I do like is the “S” for specific.
 You’ve got to know exactly what you want, and that means there’s no room for vagueness.
 For example, you might want to become a happier person, but you can’t set that as a goal.
 Instead, you have to figure out what happiness means to you.
 Do you want a job where your creativity is valued?
 A fit, healthy body?
 A group of friends that get together regularly?
 45 daily, carved-out minutes of sweet sweet You-time?